1985 Greek constitutional crisis: Election campaign of 1985

-The logo of PASOK displaying a rising sun.
-Papandreou implied in his election campaign in 1985 that PASOK represented the "forces of light" while the opposition the "forces of darkness."
+The logo of PASOK depicts a rising sun.
+Papandreou implied in his election campaign in 1985 that PASOK represented the "forces of light" while the opposition the "forces of darkness".

-The confrontation from the presidential election continued into the general election campaigns, amplified the political polarization in the Greek society.
-On one hand Papandreou invoked memories of the Greek Civil War (1946–1949) and Junta (1967–1974) associating New Democracy with the authoritarian Right of the past with the slogan "Vote PASOK to prevent a return of the Right."
-The communists, persecuted by the Right in the 1950s, protested against Papandreou's dwelling on the past, pointing out that the 1980s were not the same as the 1950s.
-Papandreou further characterized the upcoming elections as a fight between light and darkness in his rallies, implying that PASOK represented the "forces of light" since its logo was a rising sun.
-On the other side, Mitsotakis declared, "In voting, the Greek people will also be voting for a president" and also warned that there is a danger of sliding towards an authoritarian one-party state.
+The confrontation from the presidential election continued into the general election campaigns and increased the political polarization in Greek society.
+Papandreou invoked memories of the Civil War (1946–1949) and Junta (1967–1974), associating New Democracy with the authoritarian right of the past, with the slogan: "Vote PASOK to prevent a return of the Right".
+The communists, persecuted by the right in the 1950s, protested against Papandreou's dwelling on the past, saying the 1980s were not the same as the 1950s.
+Papandreou further characterized the upcoming elections as a fight between light and darkness in his rallies, implying PASOK represented the "forces of light" because its logo was a rising sun.
+On the other side, Mitsotakis said: "In voting, the Greek people will also be voting for a president", and warned that there was a danger of moving toward an authoritarian, one-party state.

-Two days before the elections, Karamanlis broke his silence and urged the Greeks to be cautious with their vote (without explicitly advising who to vote), commenting that PASOK had brought "confusion and uncertainty."
-However, Karamanlis' statement was not broadcast on TV and radio, which were controlled by the state and governing party, i.e., PASOK.
+Two days before the elections, Karamanlis urged Greeks to be cautious with their votes, saying PASOK had brought "confusion and uncertainty".
+Karamanlis' statement was not broadcast on television or radio, which were controlled by the state and PASOK, the governing party.

-In the event, PASOK was re-elected with 45.82% of the vote, losing approximately 2.3% from 1981, while New Democracy increased its share of the vote by 4.98% to 40.84%.
-Papandreou's gamble worked to his benefit because he gained from far-left voting blocks covering the losses from the centrist voters, and appealed to socialist voters who rejected Karamanlis's perceived hindrance of PASOK's policies.
-Papandreou had the upper hand over Mitsotakis in which he argued that a vote for Mitsotakis is a vote for a constitutional anomaly, convincing a significant fraction of Greek voters.
-Historian Richard Clogg argued that the large-scale rally by Mitsotakis on 2 June at Syntagma Square may have panicked communists to vote for PASOK; the communist parties lost a significant share of the vote.
+In the election, PASOK was re-elected with 45.82% of the vote, losing approximately 2.3% of its support from 1981, while New Democracy increased its share of the vote by 4.98% to 40.84%.
+Papandreou's gamble worked to his benefit because he gained from far-left voting blocks, covering the losses from centrist voters, and appealed to socialist voters who rejected Karamanlis's perceived hindrance of PASOK's policies.
+Papandreou had an advantage over Mitsotakis because he presented Mitsotakis as a threat to the existing constitutional order by placing the former King Constantine as head of the state, convincing a significant fraction of Greek voters.
+Historian Richard Clogg said the large-scale rally by Mitsotakis on 2 June at Syntagma Square may have panicked communists into voting for PASOK; the communist parties lost a significant share of the vote.

 Aftermath

-After the election results, Mitsotakis accepted Sartzetakis as president and the head of the state.
+After the election results, Mitsotakis accepted Sartzetakis as president and head of state.
 Papandreou's constitutional proposals took effect in 1986.

 Court ruling

-The case also reached the courts, with the plenary session of the Council of State ruling that the direct judicial review of the election of the President was inadmissible and the Athens One-member Magistrates’ Court ruling in passing that the election of the President was irregular and amounted to an abrogation of popular sovereignty, while it considered that the subsequent political legitimacy (following the victory of PASOK in the 1985 election) did not negate the unconstitutionality of the act.
+The case reached the courts.
+The plenary session of the Council of State ruled the direct judicial review of the election of the President was inadmissible.
+The Athens One-member Magistrates' Court's ruling in passing that the election of the President was irregular and "amounted to an abrogation of popular sovereignty", while it held that the political legitimacy granted by PASOK's 1985 election victory did not negate the unconstitutionality of the act.
+Constitutional scholar Christos Papastylianos called the latter an example that displays the limits of judicial jurisdiction in Greece; the courts can deem an action as unconstitutional but are unable to prevent it.